jrivas-cyber/jrivas-cyber/README.md

 ## PCI Compliance

 - Build a PCI program from scratch
-- How to manage roles & responsibilities
+- Managing roles & responsibilities
-- Developing robust scoping exercises
+- Scoping exercises for complex CDEs
 - PCI training for employees
+- How to automate PCI ASV scans

 ## Vulnerability Management